Lose some, win some

 Hims

-*Based on self-reported data from approximately 1,400 Hims customers on a personalized treatment plan, including compounded GLP-1 injections, along with a reduced calorie diet and exercise.
-Customers reported their weight at their initial medical consultation and their first check-in approximately four weeks later.
+This is based on self-reported data from approximately 1,986 Hims customers on a personalized treatment plan including oral medication kits, along with a reduced-calorie diet and exercise.
+Customers reported their weight at their initial medical consultation and check-in approximately two months later.

 Mochi